inverno-io/inverno-mods/inverno-irt/README.md

 ### Templates

 Templates are specified last.
 A template is a function that defines how a particular input must be rendered, a template can have a name in which case it is referred as a named template.
-In a template set, there can't be two templates with the same signature (ie. defining the same input parameters) unless they have different names.
+In a template set, there can't be two templates with the same signature (i.e. defining the same input parameters) unless they have different names.

 A template is declared as follows: